thecharlieblake/Solvitaire/README.md

 Docker image.
 For more information about installing Docker, head to
 <https://www.docker.com/get-started>

-Currently instructions for running/building outside of the docker image are not provided, but the required setup/dependencies should be clear from the docker file (they aren't complex).
-Please get in touch if you would like this documented properly, or pre-build binaries to be provided.
+Currently instructions for installing/building outside of the docker image are not provided, but the required setup/dependencies should be clear from the docker file (they aren't complex).
+Please get in touch if you would like this documented properly, or pre-built binaries to be provided.

 With Docker installed, simply run: